Geography of Sudan: Geographical regions

-Northern Sudan, lying between the Egyptian border and Khartoum, has two distinct parts, the desert and the Nile Valley.
-To the east of the Nile lies the Nubian Desert; to the west, the Libyan Desert.
-They are similar—stony, with sandy dunes drifting over the landscape.
-There is virtually no rainfall in these deserts, and in the Nubian Desert there are no oases.
-In the west, there are a few small watering holes, such as Bir an Natrun, where the water table reaches the surface to form wells that provide water for nomads, caravans, and administrative patrols, although insufficient to support an oasis and inadequate to provide for a settled population.
+Northern Sudan –lying between the Egyptian border and Sennar– has two distinct parts, the desert and the Nile Valley.
+To the east of the Nile is the Nubian Desert and to the west, the Libyan Desert.
+Both are stony, with sandy dunes drifting over the landscape.
+There is virtually no rainfall in these deserts.
+Water in the Libyan desert is limited to a few small watering holes, such as Bir an Natrun, where the water table reaches the surface to form wells that provide water for nomads, caravans, and administrative patrols, although insufficient to support an oasis and inadequate to provide for a settled population.
+The Nubian Desert has no oases.
 Flowing through the desert is the Nile Valley, whose alluvial strip of habitable land is no more than two kilometers wide and whose productivity depends on the annual flood.

 Sudan's western front encompasses the regions known as Darfur and Kurdufan that comprise 850,000 square kilometers.
 Traditionally, this has been regarded as a single regional unit despite the physical differences.
 The dominant feature throughout this immense area is the absence of perennial streams; thus, people and animals must remain within reach of permanent wells.
 Consequently, the population is sparse and unevenly distributed.
 Western Darfur is an undulating plain dominated by the volcanic massif of Jabal Marrah towering 900 meters above the Sudanic plain; the drainage from Jabal Marrah onto the plain can support a settled population and a variety of wildlife (see East Saharan montane xeric woodlands).
-Western Darfur stands in contrast to northern and eastern Darfur, which are semidesert with little water either from the intermittent streams known as wadis or from wells that normally go dry during the winter months.
+Western Darfur stands in contrast to northern and eastern Darfur, which are semi-deserts with little water either from the intermittent streams known as wadis or from wells that normally go dry during the winter months.
 Northwest of Darfur and continuing into Chad lies the unusual region called the jizzu, where sporadic winter rains generated from the Mediterranean frequently provide excellent grazing into January or even February.
-The southern region of western Sudan is known as the qoz, a land of sand dunes that in the rainy season is characterized by a rolling mantle of grass and has more reliable sources of water with its bore holes and hafri (sing., hafr) than does the north.
+The southern region of western Sudan is known as the qoz, a land of sand dunes that in the rainy season is characterized by a rolling mantle of grass and has more reliable sources of water with its bore holes and hafri (sing., hafr) than the north does.
+The highest peak in Sudan – Deriba caldera, of the Marrah Mountains – is in this region.
 A unique feature of western Sudan is the Nuba mountain range of southeast Kurdufan in the center of the country, a conglomerate of isolated dome-shaped, sugarloaf hills that ascend steeply and abruptly from the great Sudanic plain.
 Many hills are isolated and extend only a few square kilometers, but there are several large hill masses with internal valleys that cut through the mountains high above the plain.